 Free-To-Air Satellite Tuner

-Philips Ambilight TV includes a DVB-T2 tuner for freeview HD, as well as a single free-to-air satellite tuner.
-You can setup terrestrial or satellite tuners with an ease and TV shall itself guide you with process of tuning all digital channels.
-While it might take few minutes, but the result outcome shall be an eight day Electronic Programme Guide (EPG) sensibly laid out with all usual required information ready to use.
-Like all modern TV’s these days, this TV also has the an option to add an external USB hard drive and you can use it for recording options, thus turning the TV into a PVR (personal video recorder).
+Philips Ambilight TV includes a DVB-T2 tuner for Freeview HD, as well as a single free-to-air satellite tuner.
+You can set up terrestrial or satellite tuners with ease and TV shall itself guide you with the process of tuning all digital channels.
+While it might take a few minutes, but the resulting outcome shall be an eight-day Electronic Programme Guide (EPG) sensibly laid out with all usual required information ready to use.
+Like all modern TV’s these days, this TV also has an option to add an external USB hard drive and you can use it for recording options, thus turning the TV into a PVR (personal video recorder).
 This feature offers you timer recording and you can operate these features from the dedicated buttons provided on the remote control.
 These recorded programs can be played back later anytime.
 However since there is one tuner availability, you can’t record one programme while watching another.

 Applications Related to Hardware

-Like most TV’s coming today, this Ambilight TV also has built-in Wi-Fi which makes it easy to most wireless network, and there is an option of via LAN too.
-Setting up WiFi is an easy interface to follow and it integrates well with various features of TV seamlessly like while streaming online content or while doing video chat via skype.
-I didn’t had any issue either while connecting TV via Ethernet cable.
+Like most TV’s coming today, this Ambilight TV also has built-in Wi-Fi which makes it easy to the most wireless network, and there is an option of via LAN too.
+Setting up WiFi is an easy interface to follow and it integrates well with various features of TV seamlessly like while streaming online content or while doing video chat via Skype.
+I didn’t have any issue either while connecting TV via Ethernet cable.

 Integration with Chromecast

 One of the features which surprised me most is it’s seamlessly integrated with Chromecast controls too.
 Like if you’re streaming a video or audio through ‘localcast’ app on android, you can play or pause the content via a remote control which was the surprising part for me.
 Also when you start streaming any content to chromecast, the TV detects that automatically and switch to HDMI port of chromecast automatically.